kluctl/kluctl/docs/commands.md

                                   details.
     --force-replace-on-error      Same as --replace-on-error, but also try to delete and re-create objects.
 See documentation for more details.
+    --hook-timeout DURATION       Maximum time to wait for hook readiness.
+The timeout is meant per-hook.
+Timeouts are in the duration format (1s, 1m, 1h, ...).
+If not specified, a default timeout of 5m is used.
     --abort-on-error              Abort deploying when an error occurs instead of trying the remaining deployments -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
 Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for